proxyriot/proxyriot.github.io/README.md

-# Proxy Riot
+﻿# Proxy Riot
 ### A pop guide to privacy and protest

-Proxy Riot is a user guide to privacy and protest, particulary focused on the importance of freedom of speech as a human right.
-The project uses an informal language and ironic attitude—inspired by the Internet pop culture and slang—to deal with a quite difficult yet extremely important topic, trying to make it more approachable to the younger generations.
-The aim is to raise awareness and encourage anyone to defend their privacy and resist to mass surveillance.
-Because mass surveillance sucks.
+Proxy Riot is a user guide to privacy and protest in the age of mass surveillance.
+The project uses a simple and informal language—inspired by internet pop culture—to raise awareness on the importance of freedom of thought as a human right and to educate the next generation of digital dissidents.Because mass surveillance sucks.

 #### Prototype powered by proto.io